What Assets Are Exempt In Chapter 7 Bankruptcy?

 A Bankruptcy Lawyer Can Help

 Regardless of whether you are contemplating debt relief under Chapter 7 or the restructuring of debt under Chapter 13, you should seek the advice of a reputable bankruptcy lawyer like Evan M. Altman.
-In Atlanta or northern Georgia, contact The Law Office of Evan M. Altman by calling 770-285-7134 or sending an online message.
+In Atlanta or northern Georgia, contact Evan M. Altman, Attorney at Law by calling 770-285-7134 or sending an online message.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.